DerSach/crypto_project/README.md

 `python crypto_project_v2.py YourCoinAPIKey`

-You will then have the possibility to either type "see", "add", "remove", or "profit" if you want to (i) "see" your current portfolio and historical profit, (ii) "add" a crypto trade (Buy or Sell) to your portfolio, (iii) "remove" a crypto trade from your portfolio, or (iv) get your current "profit" and, if you want, save it to your historical profit csv file
+You will then have the possibility to either type "see", "add", "remove", "profit", "add_stop", or "remove_stop" if you want to (i) "see" your current portfolio and historical profit as well as your stop orders, (ii) "add" a crypto trade (Buy or Sell) to your portfolio, (iii) "remove" a crypto trade from your portfolio, (iv) get your current "profit" and, if you want, save it to your historical profit csv file, (v) add a stop market order (Buy or Sell), or (vi) remove a stop market order.

-### See your current portfolio and historical profits ###
+### See your current portfolio, stop market orders, and historical profits ###

-You have nothing more to do than typing "see" when asked, and you will see (i) your trades history, (ii) your current crypto portfolio and, if it exists, (iii) your historical profits
+You have nothing more to do than typing "see" when asked, and you will see (i) your trades history, (ii) your current crypto portfolio, (iii) your stop market orders, and, if it exists, (iv) your historical profits

 ### Add a crypto trade to your portfolio ###